-On the same estate you will find an 18-hole golf resort and February and March the famous dressage and jumping event the Sunshine Tour is held with 1500 horses and 700 riders from 46 different countries.
+On the same estate you will find an 18-hole golf resort and an equestrian centre where in February and March the famous dressage and jumping event the Sunshine Tour is held with 1500 horses and 700 riders from 46 different countries.
 Even if you're not crazy about horses, it's fun to spend a sunny Sunday there and soak up the atmosphere of this world of high-level equestrian sport.